Vietnam.vn - Nền tảng quảng bá Việt Nam

 Pulmonary hypertension is also known as pulmonary hypertension.
 It causes high blood pressure in the blood vessels that supply the lungs and heart.
 Symptoms include rapid heartbeat, fatigue, shortness of breath, and chest pain.

-Pulmonary hypertension is often caused by coronary artery disease, high blood pressure, lung disease, or blood clots in the lungs.
-If left untreated, pulmonary hypertension can lead to heart failure, pulmonary artery rupture, and even death.
+Causes of pulmonary hypertension are usually coronary artery disease, high blood pressure, lung disease or blood clots in the lungs.
+If left untreated, pulmonary hypertension can cause heart failure, pulmonary artery rupture, and even death.

 Pneumothorax

 Pneumothorax is a condition in which air gets between the layers of the chest wall, such as the rib cage, muscles, or lung tissue.
-This condition causes chest pain, difficulty breathing, and pressure on the lungs due to the accumulation of air inside the chest.
-This is a medical emergency and requires immediate medical attention.
+This condition causes chest pain, difficulty breathing, and pressure on the lungs due to the accumulation of air in the chest.
+This is an emergency and requires immediate medical attention.

 Esophageal rupture

 Esophageal rupture occurs when the lining of the esophagus tears.
 The tear causes sudden chest pain.
-The pain can range from mild to severe, depending on the location and size of the tear.
+The pain can range from mild to severe, depending on the location and extent of the tear.

 Symptoms of an esophageal rupture include vomiting blood, nausea, fever, or shortness of breath.
 If left untreated, an esophageal rupture can cause food and fluids in the esophagus to pass through the tear and enter the chest cavity.
 This can lead to infection and other dangerous complications, according to Medical News Today .